-- LGBTUA+ Employee Network Group.
+- LGBTQUA+ Employee Network Group.

-- Clients, Customers and Service Users.
+- External Engagement and Service Delivery.

 We have established a Self-Assessment Team to develop and deliver an action plan, informed by Stonewall’s feedback on our submission, and help gather evidence of good practice across the University.